Toluna-IP/tolunaintegratedpaneldocs/general/common.md

 ### Removing WaveID from Your Integration Profile

-toluna recommends that the Partner considers the combination of SurveyID+WaveID as the "unique identifier" for a Respondent's interaction with a Survey.
+Toluna recommends that the Partner considers the combination of SurveyID+WaveID as the "unique identifier" for a Respondent's interaction with a Survey.
 If you wish to remove WaveID from your profile, please contact your Toluna representative.
 This requires a simple configuration change on the Toluna side.